RocketSoftware/BankDemo/tutorial/gettingstarted/visualstudio/PLIDemo.md

 ## Prerequisites

 This demonstration requires:
-- Micro Focus Enterprise Developer for Visual Studio 2022. [*Click here*](https://www.microfocus.com/documentation/enterprise-developer/) to access the product Help and the release notes of Enterprise Developer.
+- Rocket Enterprise Developer for Visual Studio 2022. [*Click here*](https://www.microfocus.com/documentation/enterprise-developer/) to access the product Help and the release notes of Enterprise Developer.
 - A TN3270 terminal emulator to run the CICS application.

 **Note:**
-A license for Micro Focus Host Access for the Cloud (HACloud) TN3270 emulator is included with Enterprise Developer.
+A license for Rocket Host Access for the Cloud (HACloud) TN3270 emulator is included with Enterprise Developer.

 ## How to Run the Demonstration
 ### Import the supplied Bankdemo enterprise server:

 **Note:**
-If you have already imported the BANKDEMO enterprise server as part of the "[Getting started with Micro Focus Enterprise Developer for Visual Studio 2022](..\README.md)" tutorial, you can skip these steps.
+If you have already imported the BANKDEMO enterprise server as part of the "[Getting started with Rocket Enterprise Developer for Visual Studio 2022](..\README.md)" tutorial, you can skip these steps.

 1. Execute the `tutorial\createdefinition.ps1` PowerShell script to create the **BANKDEMO.xml** region definition file.